HElias01/AgingHSC-Multiome/README.md

 # 📘 **RNA, ATAC & CITE-seq Analysis for https://www.biorxiv.org/content/10.1101/2024.06.06.597775v2**

-This repository contains Jupyter notebooks and reproducible scripts used to generate figures from our manuscript.
+This repository contains Jupyter notebooks and reproducible scripts used to generate figures for our manuscript.
 The study incorporates single-cell RNA-seq, ATAC-seq, and CITE-seq data from **mouse** and **human bone marrow**, highlighting distinct chromatin and epigenetic states during hematopoietic aging which dictate multilineage potential.

 ---